Swarm-DISC/SwarmPAL-test-data/README.md

     ```bash
     ./download.sh config/<dataset>.yaml
     ```
+    Keep note of the new hash value of `registry.txt` printed when the script finishes.
   * Add the new `.yaml`, `.nc4` and updated `registry.txt` files to this git repository's `main` branch and push the changes to GitHub.
   * While developing unit tests, it is useful to have Pooch download datasets from the `main` branch of this repository.